Drug-free Day Canada!

 Happy Canada Day will be shouted by everyone, from Halifax Nova Scotia to Victoria BC this July first.
-Canada day celebrates the confederation of the various provinces into a united country and each year in cities and communities from coast to coast various celebration will be organized and bring cheers to all.
+Canada day celebrates the confederation of the various provinces into a united country and each year in cities and communities from coast to coast various celebrations will be organized and bring cheers to all.

-When one looks back in history it can be found that all great events include some form of mind altering substance, usually alcohol is the choice substance.
-Its legal, it’s cheap and it creates an altered state of mind pretty quick.
+When one looks back in history it can be found that all great events include some form of mind-altering substance, usually, alcohol is the choice substance.
+It’s legal, it’s cheap and it creates an altered state of mind pretty quick.
 A little will make one giddy, a bit more causes drowsiness, and too much makes one sick.

-Alcohol is a depressant, it burns up B vitamins, especially B1; not to mention the amount of minerals that are also used up.
+Alcohol is a depressant, it burns up B vitamins, especially B1; not to mention the number of minerals that are also used up.
 People under the influence of alcohol tend to either be one of two ways; very depressed or very loud and hostile.

 The effects on the body are obvious to anyone living with an alcoholic, but the effects on the mind are even more devastating.
 People who abuse alcohol will find that their memories get jumbled, the past is mixed with the present and the present is thrown into the future and the future is mushed up with the person’s imagination and mental fabrications.

 If you ever tried to speak with an intoxicated alcoholic you will soon discover whatever you say or do the person misinterprets the words and actions to fit their own jumble ideas of situations.
 Celebrations with alcohol should always be accompanied by moderation; the ability to say no and always have someone named as designated driver.